-So far in 2020, the Children's Emergency Fund has supported Unicef's work in emergency situations in Afghanistan, Burkina Faso, Chad, Haiti, Niger, South Sudan, Venezuela, and many more.
+This year the Children's Emergency Fund has supported UNICEF's work in emergency situations in Haiti, Libya, Mali, South Sudan, Venezuela, and many more.

-Soccer Aid for Unicef 2020: £450,000
+Soccer Aid for UNICEF 2020: £450,000 (already disclosed last year)

-This year, the Eleva Foundation gave £450,000 towards Soccer Aid for Unicef 2020.
-Soccer Aid for Unicef is the world's biggest celebrity football match.
+This year, the Eleva Foundation gave £450,000 towards Soccer Aid for UNICEF 2020.
+Soccer Aid for UNICEF is the world's biggest celebrity football match.
 This additional investment from the Eleva Foundation was highly significant as it was double matched by the UK government and by Gavi, the Vaccine Alliance.
-This means that the £450,000 gift from Eleva transformed into £1.35million, tripling the impact for children across the world
+This means that the £450,000 gift from Eleva transformed into £1.35million, tripling the impact for children across the world.